Skip to main content

 Peptide therapy represents an advanced frontier in optimizing physiological function, particularly for active adults and athletes seeking improvements in body composition, recovery, and overall vitality.
 These small chains of amino acids act as signaling molecules, influencing various biological processes.
 Growth hormone-releasing peptides (GHRPs) and growth hormone-releasing hormones (GHRHs) stimulate the body’s natural production of growth hormone.

-Key peptides in this category include Sermorelin, a GHRH analog that prompts the pituitary to release growth hormone, and combinations like Ipamorelin / CJC-1295, which synergistically enhance secretion.
+Key peptides in this category include Sermorelin, a GHRH analog that prompts the pituitary to release growth hormone, and combinations like Ipamorelin / CJC-1295, which synergistically enhance growth hormone secretion.
 Tesamorelin is another GHRH analog known for its effects on reducing visceral fat.
 Hexarelin, a potent GHRP, can also stimulate growth hormone release.

 Oral secretagogues like MK-677 (Ibutamoren) also promote growth hormone secretion by mimicking ghrelin’s action.
 These peptides are often administered via subcutaneous injection, typically before bedtime to align with the body’s natural growth hormone pulsatility.